Sheshadri-vyas/Automated-PDF-Reader-Python/README.md

 _Install PyPDF2_

     pip install PyPDF2

-Add a PDF file in the directory of the Script.
+Add just page number in _pageno.txt_ file & add a _PDF file_ in the directory of the Script.

 It will automatically detect the PDF, no need to make any changes in the code.

 **Enjoy!**